In most states, there is a difference between manslaughter and murder.

 The circumstances of a homicide will also dictate the degree of the alleged crime.

 Homicide charges can be confusing, and it can be challenging to understand the difference between a manslaughter and a murder charge.
+In this article, we will walk cover:

 Contact the experienced criminal defense attorneys at Arechigo & Stokka to answer your questions!

-Minnesota Manslaughter vs. Murder Statutes
+Minnesota Murder vs Manslaughter Statutes

 Murder